-Dr. Zhang is the Director of Bioinformatics and Biostatistics in the Department of Pathology’s Center for Biomarker Discovery and Translation.
+Dr. Zhang is the Associate Director of the Department of Pathology’s Center for Biomarker Discovery and Translation.

-The center studies applications of proteomic technologies in pathology.
+The Center studies applications of biomarkers using proteomic technologies for clinical applications.
 The goal is to characterize tumors and biospecimens to identify, prioritize and verify cancer-related proteins for the development of biomarkers.